-“A planet is exalted when it is placed in a sign it does not naturally rule over that works in synch with that planet’s overall energies and influences, resulting in said planet having the best possible effect or optimal influence whenever positioned in that sign.”
+“A planet is exalted when it is placed in a sign it does not naturally rule over that works in synch with that planet’s overall energies, resulting in said planet having the best possible effect or optimal influence whenever positioned in that sign.”

-Many astrologers argue over which sign best fits Mercury’s exaltation.
-I firmly believe Mercury is exalted, or functions best in, the sign of Aquarius, since the planet which oversees Thought & Communication couldn’t have a better environment than the last of the air signs known for its traits of genius, invention, and far reaching thought which affect the masses at large.
+Many astrologers disagree over which sign best fits Mercury’s exaltation.
+I firmly believe Mercury is exalted, or functions best in, the sign of Aquarius, since the planet which oversees Thought & Communication couldn’t have a better environment than the last of the Air signs known for its traits of genius, invention, and far reaching thought which affect the masses at large.

 Dr. King’s Mercury is not only placed in the sign of Aquarius, the planet of Thought and Communication is also placed in the House that Aquarius rules over, the 11th House of Hopes, Wishes, Dreams, Groups, the Masses at large, and the Future, itself.